 In the Chapter 4 of The National Wood Flooring Association's Installation Guidelines (Wood Subfloor Guidelines), it states that wood subfloors must be flat, clean, dry, structurally sound, free of squeaks, and free of protruding fasteners.
 For installations using mechanical fasteners of 1 1/2" and longer, the subfloor should be flat to within 1/4" in 10', or 3/16" in 6'.
-For glue down installations, and installations using mechanical fasteners of less than 1 1/2", the subfloor should be flat to within 3/16" in 10', or 1/8" in 6'.
+For glue down installations, and installations using mechanical fasteners of rot villations and installations using mechanical fasteners of less than 1 1/2", the subfloor should be flat to within 3/16" in 10', or 1/8" in 6'.
 If peaks or valleys in the subfloor exceed the tolerances specified above, sand down the high spots and fill the low spots with a leveling compound or other material approved for use under wood flooring.
-However, it is the builder's or general contractor's responsibility to provide the wood flooring contractor with a subfloor that is within the tolerances listed above.
-If there is movement or squeaks in the subfloor, refasten the subfloor to the joists in problem areas.
+However, it is the builder's or general contractor's responsibility to provide the wood flooring contractor with a subfloor to the joists in problem areas.
 Protruding fasteners are easily remedied by driving those fasteners deeper into the subfloor.